Explanation of Course Numbers

 DATS 2103.
 Data Mining for Data Science.
 3 Credits.

 Basic concepts, principles, methods, implementation techniques, and applications of data mining, with a focus on Python and data mining algorithms.
 Overview of data mining techniques and skills to explore and analyze data.
-Prerequisites: CSCI 1012, DATS 1001, MATH 1232, and STAT 1053.
+Prerequisites: CSCI 1012, DATS 1001, MATH 1232, and (STAT 1051 or STAT 1053 or STAT 1111 or STAT 1127).

 DATS 2104.
 Data Warehousing for Data Science.
 3 Credits.